anushibin007/keycloak-vite-demo/README.md

 # KeyCloak OAuth2 + React JS Integration

-This project demonstrates the KeyCloak + Vite JS integration
+This is a demo application to showcase the integration of a KeyCloak server's OAuth2 authentication with a React JS application

+Read more in my blog post: